the-teachingRSE-project/competencies/competencies.md

     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     \gls{MOD}&
     Needs full awareness of entire codebase to extend/maintain.
-      If project taken on from another RSE, there may be challenges in transferring the mental model.& As local, but more aware of need for future transition to other RSE(s), likely provides docs, issues, and other
+      If project taken on from another developer, there may be challenges in transferring the mental model.& As local, but more aware of need for future transition to other RSE(s), likely provides docs, issues, and other